Farratto/JackOfAllThings/README.md

 'Fantasy Grounds' is Copyright 2004-2021 SmiteWorks USA LLC.

 Icons made by [Freepik](https://www.freepik.com) from [www.flaticon.com](https://www.flaticon.com/). \
-Icons made by [pongsakornRed](https://www.flaticon.com/authors/pongsakornred) from [www.flaticon.com](https://www.flaticon.com/)
+Icons made by [pongsakornRed](https://www.flaticon.com/authors/pongsakornred) from [www.flaticon.com](https://www.flaticon.com/) \
+Icons made by [sbed](https://opengameart.org/users/sbed) from [Game-icons.net](https://game-icons.net/)

 ### Change Log

+* v3.1.6: New targetting window with huge icons.
+Option to auto-open defaulted to off.
 * v3.1.4: Updated UI Elements in support of next round of deprecations.
 Minor Aesthetic Improvement.
 * v3.1.3: Previous patch not functioning as intended: Fixed.
 * v3.1.2: You may now close the offense tab in CT for current actor.
 * v3.1.1: Added warning window if loading both KNK and JoAT
-* v3.1.0: Rebranded to Jack of All Trades.
+* v3.1.0: Rebranded to Jack of All Things.
 Minor bug fixes to accomdate Combat Automation extension.